flowtoolz/flowtoolz.github.io/_posts/2019-08-26-code-structure-is-determined-by-dependencies.md

 ### Further Implications

-First of all, note that the parts of an artifact do not implicitly depend on that artifact.
-In other words, an artifact does not automatically depend on its enclosing scope.
-It is however possible that a part explicitly depends on the whole, in which case nesting creates a dependence cycle between the two:
+First of all, note that the parts of an artifact do not automatically depend on that artifact.
+In other words, an artifact does not *implicitly* depend on its enclosing scope.
+It is however possible that an artifact *explicitly* depends on its scope, in which case nesting creates a dependence cycle between the two:

 ![](/blog-images/software-development/architecture/explicit-dependence-onto-scope.jpg)